-What is the Spring Equinox?
+What Is the Spring Equinox?

 On the equinox, the sun is positioned directly over the equator.
-The word "equinox" means "equal night" referring to the fact that on this day, the hours of daylight and and night are the same.
+The word "equinox" means "equal night" referring to the fact that on this day, there are twelve hours of daylight and twelve hours of night.
 There are two equinoxes during the year: the spring equinox, sometimes called "vernal equinox," which falls around March 20th, and the autumn equinox which falls around September 23rd.
 The day of the spring equinox marks the end of winter and beginning of spring.

 The spring equinox is celebrated in many traditions as a time of fertility, regeneration and rebirth.
-Easter is calculated according to the date of the Spring Equinox - in the Western Church Easter falls on the first Sunday following the first full moon after the Spring equinox (the Eastern Orthodox Church celebrates Easter on a different date).
+Easter is calculated according to the date of the Spring Equinox.
+In the Western Church, Easter falls on the first Sunday following the first full moon after the Spring equinox (the Eastern Orthodox Church celebrates Easter on a different date).

 Spring Equinox Dates

 The Spring equinox usually falls on the 20th or 21st of March.
 The dates for the Spring Equinox may vary slightly from year to year, in some places occurring as early as March 19th.
 Read Why Has Date Changed for Start of Spring? to find out about how the date of the spring equinox can vary.

 Spring Equinox in Mexico's Archaeological Sites

-The archaeological site of Teotihuacan, near Mexico City, is also a favorite spot to celebrate the Spring Equinox.
+- Teotihuacan: The archaeological site of Teotihuacan, near Mexico City, is also a favorite spot to celebrate the Spring Equinox.
 On this date hundreds of thousands of visitors visit the site, many dressed all in white.
 They climb to the top of the Pyramid of the Sun where they perform rituals and stretch out their arms to receive the special energy they believe is present on that day.